 - Practice Regularly: The more you practice converting ounces to pounds, the easier it will become.
 Try converting measurements in your daily life, such as when cooking, shopping, or shipping items.

 - Understand Decimal vs. Fractional Pounds: When converting ounces to pounds, you may end up with a decimal value.
-For example, 36 ounces is 2.25 pounds.
+To give you an idea, 36 ounces is 2.25 pounds.
 Understand that the decimal portion represents a fraction of a pound.
 In this case, 0.25 pounds is equal to 4 ounces (since 0.25 * 16 = 4).

 - Use a Kitchen Scale: A kitchen scale that measures in both ounces and pounds can be a valuable tool.
 This allows you to easily measure ingredients without having to perform conversions.